UCONN

 Primary key

 Datastore is ideal for applications that rely on highly available structured data at scale.
-You can use Datastore to store and query all of the following types of data:

 Things you can do to an entity.
 The basic operations are